xovox/RetroTink-Setup/README.md

 # NTSC & PAL

 Sadly, I don't have a PAL setup to test everything on, I'll need someone else to do that for me.

-# Before We Begin

-*DO NOT RUN THE RETROPIE UPDATE*

-This only works under a vanilla installation of RetroPie 4.4!
-If you run the update via the RetroPie menu, it will break everything.
-I haven't spent too much time looking into it, other than finding that it's now ignoring custom viewport resolution.

 # Installation